The technology to amass data has outstripped our abilities to make use of it.

 Andy is a software engineer that has worked at a number of startups.
 GitHub

 Pete has been in sales since his undergrad days at both Suffolk and Temple.
-Whether it was recruiting, selling web ad-space or handling high tech accounts he has prided himself on being an asset to his customers.
-The fascinating projects that encompass the analytics market both at Spotfire and Jaspersoft is what lead Pete to join RStudio.
-During his career Pete has enjoyed working at variety of companies from his own start up to larger companies like TIBCO.
-Outside of providing customers with excellent service Pete enjoys surfing and spending time with his family.
+Whether recruiting, selling web ad-space or handling high tech accounts, he has prided himself on being an asset to his customers.
+The fascinating projects he encountered in the analytics market, both at Spotfire and Jaspersoft, led Pete to RStudio.
+During his career Pete has enjoyed working at a variety of companies; from his own start up to larger companies like TIBCO.
+Outside of providing customers with excellent service, Pete enjoys surfing and spending time with his family.
 GitHub

 Jonathan is a software engineer on the RStudio IDE.
 In the past, he’s written Web applications at a nuclear site in the desert, exploratory information visualization systems at UC Davis, and features for flagship Office products and modern web applications at Microsoft.
 GitHub

-Roger is a software executive with a broad range of experience as general manager and vice president of sales, marketing, and engineering from early stage start-ups such as RStudio, Veracode, XVT and Requisite to Ping Identity, Spotfire, TIBCO, Rational, and IBM.
+Roger has been a general manager and vice president of sales, marketing, and engineering from early stage start-ups such as RStudio, Veracode, XVT and Requisite to Ping Identity, Spotfire, TIBCO, Rational, and IBM.
 GitHub

 Ian is a support engineer that has worked in information technology and support for many years, including at Wellesley College and Wesleyan University.GitHub